rokeller/aqua/README.md

 }
 ```

-aqua helps in binding the job descriptor from the message to a new instance of the `HelloWho` class and executes it.
+aqua helps in binding the job descriptor from the message to a new instance of the `HelloWho` class and executing it.

 ## Configurability
 Through a few basic configuration settings, aqua can be configured to either discard messages that are not understood or that describe unknown jobs, or to requeue them (at the end of the queue).
 The former can be useful for queues which are used solely by aqua-based consumers, while the latter may be useful if the same queue is used by a multitude of different consumers which know how to handle subsets of the messages stored in that queue.